OHBA-analysis/Deck/README.md

 As you can see in the folder `+dk`, there is a lot of stuff in there.
 The documentation is being written on and off (sorry), but for now you'll either need to guess from the names that 'such' function might be relevant, or ask someone who knows, or maybe try one at random :)

-Either way, there is a help-text written for most functions, which should be enough to get you started (if you're a hacker, the code should be fairly legible).
+Either way, there is a help-text written for most functions, which should be enough to get you started (if you're a hacker, the code should also be fairly legible).
 To get help about a function, type `help dk.some.function` from the Matlab console.
 If that's not helpful, and you really want to know, [open an issue](https://github.com/jhadida/deck/issues) asking for documentation about that particular function.

 ### Undefined variable "dk" or class "dk.blah".